Em-kale/nvim/README.md

 May need to run :TSUpdate if getting weird errors upon opening files with odd file extensions

+On WSL
-On WSL I needed to also manually install gcc, libc6-dev, and unzip via apt.
+ - Need to install gcc, libc6-dev, and unzip.

 Orginally based on the primeagen's nvim 0 to LSP guide (though it drifts, and the LSP configuration is probably entirely different).